ADOPTION TAX CREDIT

 How much is the adoption tax credit?

-The 2014 federal adoption tax credit is $13,190.
-Adoptive parents may claim the tax credit if their modified adjusted gross income is not more than $197,880.
-For those with incomes in excess of this amount, the credit can still be claimed up to modified adjusted gross incomes of $237,880, but the credit proportionally decreases as the maximum income level is approached.
+The 2017 federal adoption tax credit is $13,570.
+Adoptive parents may claim the tax credit if their modified adjusted gross income is not more than $203,540.
+For those with incomes in excess of this amount, the credit can still be claimed up to modified adjusted gross incomes of $243,540, but the credit proportionally decreases as the maximum income level is approached.
+(The amount of the tax credit, and the permitted income to qualify for it, varies slightly every year.)
+There are special rules and benefits to those adopting a special-needs child, as provided below.

 How is a credit different than a deduction?